Takeshi80/OrderProcessingService/Readme.md

 4. EF handles transactions pretty cool
 5. EF limits parallel execution on the same DB context (I was thinking to implement this for validation), there's a way to make it work, but require some additional work
+6. FailureReason on the Order can be expanded to include all failed reasons (not just the latest one)

 ### Dev notes (this is just for my copypaste purpose :)